 Shallow breathing causes parts of the body to become almost stagnant, and it reduces the ability for the blood to get pumped to the brain and vital organs.
 So it’s really important to engage in some kind of physical activity which forces us to take deeper breaths.

 It doesn’t matter whether you choose to do yoga, meditation, walking, or more active cardiovascular exercises.
 Just do something!

 Anything that makes you take a deep breath is going to improve your blood pH.
 Taking deep breaths helps to relieve stress and generally helps you feel better.

 How Does the Body Detoxify Through the Skin?

-If you’re not encouraging blood circulation through exercise and you’re not perspiring, then the toxins are going to accumulate in the skin.
-When the immune system gets involved, it’s because of the accumulation of toxins have reached high levels.
+So back to the topic of keeping things moving through your body.
+If you’re not encouraging blood circulation through exercise and you’re not perspiring, then the toxins are going to accumulate in your body, and your biggest organ, the skin.

 How Does the Body Detoxify Through the Other Organs?